ace-tn/ace-tn/README.md

 ```bash
 pip install -e .
 ```
-See the examples in the `samples` directory for usage.
+See the project [documentation](https://ace-tn.github.io/ace-tn/) or examples in the `samples` directory for usage.

 Run a script `script.py` in multi-GPU mode using `N` processes with
 ```